jeffbildz/azure-pipeline-library/README.md

 # azure-pipeline-library
-Azure pipeline for hosted website
+A library of azure pipeline code and tasks, largely for personal use.